Isospectrality and configurational entropy as testing tools for bottom-up AdS/QCD: Isospectrality a la Bottom-up

 \section{Isospectrality a la Bottom-up}

 The recipe exposed above allows us to explore other features of bottom-up models.
 By their inner nature, i.e., the dilaton choice, the results of these holographic models are expected to be phenomenologically similar.
-Most of the differences will rise due to the dilaton itself.
+Most of the differences will rise as a result of the dilaton itself.
 However, the asymptotic behavior is quite different for the non-zero dilaton proposals (SW, BSW, NQSW).
-Recall that the dilaton asymptotics determines the decay constants calculation since the value $\Phi(z\to 0)$ acts as a normalization constant.
+Recall that dilaton asymptotics determine the calculation of decay constants since the value $\Phi(z\to 0)$ acts as a normalization constant.

-In the region $z\to 0$, all the potentials are dominated by the contribution coming from the AdS geometry.
-However, in the region $z\to \infty$ some difference arises.
-For the SW and BSW models, the potentials behave as $z^2$.
-For NQSW, potential behaves as $z^{2-\alpha}$ for $z\to \infty$.
-These differences are connected to the linearity in the holographic Regge trajectories.
-In the intermediate region, the story is different since the dilaton effects are notable in the eigenmodes.
-We have analytic solutions in most of the procedures.
-Thus, we will illustrate some of the calculations.
-The other approaches, BSW and NQSW models, must be approached numerically from the beginning.
-Therefore, we will explain and comment on the procedure and the results.

-\emph{For the hardwall model}, we can compute the associated dilaton field $\tilde{\Phi}_\lambda(z)$ to this isospectral family.
-It is interesting to notice that, even though the original hardwall dilaton is zero, we have non-zero dilatons associated with the hardwall isospectral family.
+\emph{For the hardwall model}, we can compute the associated dilaton field $\tilde{\Phi}_\lambda(z)$ for this isospectral family.
+It is interesting to note that even though in the original hardwall, the dilaton is zero, we have non-zero dilatons associated with the hardwall isospectral family.
 Figure \ref{fig:one} depicts the collection of isospectral dilatons.
 As in the case of the isospectral potentials and ground states, the isospectral dilaton tends to recover the original behavior when $\lambda\to \infty$.

 Let us apply the isospectral technology.
-The isospectral function $I(z)$ is defined in this case as
+First, using the ground state of HW, we define an isospectral function $I(z)$, given by \eqref{Darboux}.
+Thus, the family of isospectral potentials is written as